Korrapat46/Korrapat46/README.md

 ---

-## 3. Patient Information Management System
+## 3. Sports Medicine & Performance Center
 🔗 https://smpc1.gisgroup-ai.com/

 A healthcare web application designed for recording patient information and allowing doctors, scientists, and physical therapists to create and manage treatment plans within a single platform.